jul6517/SAS/README.md

   - **time**: true = event, false= censor

-Do basic statistical summary on this data (5pt)

-Write a macro that would take in variable name and run univariate logistic regression on readmission controlling for the other variables(excluding id and tract) one at a time.
-(5pt)

-Do a ttest to compare numeric variables between treatment (2pt)

-Do a chi sq test to compare categorical variable(s) between treatment (2pt)

-Do a propensity score matching 1:1 that on age, bmi, female and comorbidity_index for treatment group (5pt)

 Then use the PS matched 1:1 data and repeat the above step 1-3, summarize what you find. (difference in variables between treatment group should be smaller after matching).
 (2pt)